douggal/advent-of-code-2021/README.md

 My solution to each day's puzzles.
 In Scala 3 unless otherwise noted.

+My goals for this year's AoC are to have fun, to improve my understanding of functional programming techniques with use, and to learn [Scala](https://www.scala-lang.org) programming language.
+Some algorithms chosen were my attempt to exercise functional programming techniques.

 1. Day  1: Sonar Sweep
 2. Day  2: Dive!
 3. Day  3: Binary Diagnostic
 4. Day  4: Giant Squid
+5. Day  5: Hydrothermal Venture

 ### Notes
 #### Day 01